Home Improvement (TV series): Production

-End of series

 The series ended after eight seasons in 1999.
 Richardson was offered $25 million to do a ninth season; Allen was offered $50 million.
 The two declined the offer and the series came to an end as a result.

 Michigan college and university apparel

-Throughout the show, Tim Taylor would often be wearing sweatshirts or T-shirts from various Michigan-based colleges and universities.
+Throughout the show, Tim Taylor would often wear sweatshirts or T-shirts from various Michigan-based colleges and universities.
 These were usually sent by the schools to the show for him to wear during an episode.
 Because Allen considered Michigan his home state, the rule was that only Michigan schools would get the free advertising.
-There were two notable exceptions to the general rule that Tim only supported Michigan educational institutions on the show.
-First, during the episode "Workshop 'Til You Drop" Tim wears a Wofford College (South Carolina) sweatshirt.
-Second, during the episode "The Wood, the Bad and the Hungry" Tim wears an Owens Community College (Ohio) sweatshirt.
+There were two notable exceptions.
+During the episode "Workshop 'Til You Drop" Tim wears a Wofford College (South Carolina) sweatshirt.
+And in "The Wood, the Bad and the Hungry" he is seen wearing an Owens Community College (Ohio) sweatshirt.

 Syndication

 In the United States, Home Improvement began airing in broadcast syndication in September 1995, distributed via Buena Vista Television (now Disney–ABC Domestic Television) and continued to be syndicated until 2007, in a manner similar to Seinfeld and The Simpsons after they began airing in broadcast syndication.
 Episodes of Home Improvement were not aired in order of their production code number or original airdate.
 On cable, the series started airing in 2002 on superstations TBS and WGN America.
-It later ran on Nick at Nite and its sister network TV Land, and eventually the Hallmark Channel in 2013.
+It later ran on Nick at Nite, and its sister network TV Land, ABC Family and eventually the Hallmark Channel in 2013.
+The show's creators brought a lawsuit against Disney in 2013 alleging that Disney sold the syndication rights for the show at "well below market value" including offering the syndication rights in New York for "no monetary compensation".
+The lawsuit was settled in 2019.
+Terms of the settlement were not disclosed.